nagreme/COMP4520_lab_journal/_posts/2019-06-10-plotting-with-digraphs.md

 - Blue is used for internal proteins and genes
 - Green is used for output proteins

+The gene nodes are displaying their binding sequence since the edges towards protein imply their production sequence.

 The layout I'm using for drawing the graph might look oddly triangular and create longer edges but it provides better spacing between nodes improving readability.

 For some reasons I can't get the fitness to print in a fixed location on the figure